snicole2701/snicole2701/README.md

 Uses historical weather data and pattern analysis to make forecasts.

 ## 📚 My Continuous Learning Path
-I dream of working in a collaborative team, solving challenging problems, and expanding my knowledge every day until I can confidently call myself a Python expert.
+I’m on a journey to become a confident backend developer — someone who builds systems that automate, scale, and support real-world impact.
+I dream of collaborating with driven teams, solving challenging problems, and expanding my knowledge every day until I can truly call myself a coding expert.

-To build my portfolio, I’m currently continuously building python applications to expand my knowldege.
-I am currently concentrating specifically on python for automation of repetative tasks and testing.
+To build my portfolio, I’m continuously developing my programming skills, with a current focus on automation of repetitive tasks and testing frameworks that increase reliability and save time.
+Each project strengthens my backend development skills and deepens my understanding of building adaptable, maintainable solutions.

-## 🎓 Business & Data Background
-I hold a Postgraduate Certificate focusing on data analysis, finance, and people.
-In the later years of my career I realized that the reason I was excelling in the finance and insurance industry was due to my ability to recognize patterns in the fineset of details, solve problems with logical solutions, constantly and quickly aquiring needed skills to get the job done and my curiosity.
-In the process of solving problems I found my passion for programming.
-🔍 Always eager to learn, build, and innovate—let's connect!
+In September 2025, I’ll begin my MSc in Computer Science — a milestone in my transition toward a full-time backend engineering role.
+My learning so far includes:

+### Degrees & Specializations
+- Postgraduate Certificate in Business Administration — Edinburgh Business School (2025)
+- Machine Learning Specialization — Stanford University / DeepLearning.AI (2025)
+- Complete Python Developer in 2025 Certificate — Zero to Mastery (2025)

+### Professional Certifications
+- IBM Introduction to DevOps (2025)
+- Microsoft Power BI (PL-300) Certification (2024)
+- IBM Data Analyst Professional Certificate (2024)

+### Foundational Credentials
+- Fundamentals of Accounting Certificate — Alison (2019)
+- Diploma in Business and Legal Studies — Alison (2018)
+- Communication & Networking Skills Certificate — Alison (2018

 ## Who am I Outside of Work
 I enjoy good food, good wine and a cold beer on a warm day.